 10-8-7.
-License For Operating And Conducting Games Of Chance.
+License for Operating and Conducting Games of Chance.

 A. License Required.
-The Gaming Facility Operator, including its principals; Primary Management Officials, and Key Employees; the Manager and its principals; any person, corporation, or other entity that has supplied or proposes to supply any Gaming Devices to Pojoaque Gaming, Inc. or the Manager; and each Person providing Gaming Services within or without a Gaming Facility shall apply for and receive a license from the Commission before their participation in any way in the operation or conduct of any Gaming Activities within the Reservation.
-A separate license shall be required for each location of a Gaming Facility.
+The Gaming Facility Operator, including its principals; Primary Management Officials, and Key Employees; the Manager and its principals; any person, corporation, or other entity that has supplied or proposes to supply any Gaming Devices to Pueblo of Pojoaque-owned gaming instrumentalities or Pueblo of Pojoaque-owned gaming corporations or the Managers; and each Person providing Gaming Services within or without a Gaming Facility shall apply for and receive a license from the Commission before their participation in any way in the operation or conduct of any Gaming Activities within the Pueblo of Pojoaque.
+A separate facility license shall be issued to each place, facility, or location at which Class II or III gaming is conducted.